 Colbenson has said that she would not open Rescue 33’s reorganization plan and study it until after the Chillicothe City Council voted its support of the local ambulance service that has served the city and surrounding areas for 47 years.
 She met with representatives of Rescue 33 this week and will be sending a letter to the Chillicothe City Council, providing council members additional information, according to Dankoff.
 She did not elaborate.

-Page 2 of 2 - “As Dr. Colbenson has stated repeatedly, it is not her decision to make; but she will give council members more information on which to base their decision,” Dankoff said.
+“As Dr. Colbenson has stated repeatedly, it is not her decision to make; but she will give council members more information on which to base their decision,” Dankoff said.

 On the council meeting agenda for Monday night is a motion to “request to Peoria Area EMS board to review Rescue 33 application for re-instatement.”